bujiio/buji-pac4j/README.md

     /** = anon

-### Get redirection urls

-You can also explicitly compute a redirection url to a provider by using the `getRedirectAction` method of the client, in order to create an explicit link for login.
-For example with Facebook:

-    <%
-      ShiroWebContext context = new ShiroWebContext(request, response);
-    %>
-    <a href="<%=facebookClient.getRedirectAction(context, false).getLocation()%>">Authenticate with Facebook</a>

 ### Get the user profile

 After a successful authentication, the first Shiro principal is the *typedId* (a unique id across providers and users) and the second principal is the user profile: